 2.27.5 - Addition or Disposals of Access Control

 Disposal of access control shall be treated as a plan revision.
 Approval shall be obtained on all NHS projects from FHWA.
-CDOT shall approve all non-NHS projects
+CDOT shall approve all non-NHS projects.

 2.27.6 - Addition or Disposals of Air Space Leases